kraemer-lab/GRAPEVNE/dev/README.md

   - `builder`: Python library of build-related routines
   - `runner`: Python library of run-related routines (launches `snakemake`)
 - `backend`: Backend server if running the front-end in network mode
-- `builderjs`: a (partial) typescript implementation of `builder`, originally intended to replace `builder`, but likely to be removed in the future.

 ## Packaging